youtube channel

 Hi, I'm Mak.
 I'm a leadership coach for new managers who knows what it's like to be filled with overwhelm, self-doubt and terror that I’d let everyone down.
 My Story

-This one question will open up a world of discussion between you and your manager.
+This one question will open up a world of discussion between you and your manager and create an honest and easy approach to any issues moving forward.

-Schedule a “meet the team” meeting so that you can begin developing rapport with your new team.
-From the moment that it’s been announced that you’re the new leader your new team will be looking for indicators of safety from you.
+The second step in your new manager checklist is to schedule a “meet the team” meeting so you can begin developing rapport with every member.
+When your managers announce you as the new leader, your new team will look for safety indicators from you.
 How you approach this first meeting means everything to how well they adapt to you.

-Do not do this meeting without them being able to see your face.
+Only do this meeting with them being able to see your face.
 It should be done in person or via video conference if you are remote so that your team can see your facial expressions and you can see their reactions.

 Here are a few things that you will want to discuss at this first meeting: